 - Vino del Condado de Tea (Salvaterra do Miño)

 In August, the largest number of festivals takes place.
-The Festa da Tortilla de Laro, in Silleda; the wine festival Festa do Viño do Condado de Tea, in Salvaterra de Miño; the Festa do Mexillón e do Berberecho (Mussel and Cockel Festival) , in Vilanova de Arousa; Festa da Ameixa do Carril (Clam Festival), in Vilagarcía de Arousa; Festa do Xamón (Spanish Cured Ham Festival) , in A Cañiza; Festa da Empanada (a typical Galician pie, usually with a savoury filling), in A Bandeira, in Silleda; Festa da Anguila (European eel) and da Caña do País (a type of local liquour), in Valga, are the food festivals held in this month.
-Other events that take place at this time of the year are the pilgrimage of the Festas do Monte, in A Guarda; the dances Danza de San Roque, in O Hío, in Cangas; a festival which pays tribute to one of the most distinguished Galician bagpipers, the Festa do Gaiteiro, in Soutelo de Montes, and the river rafting festival Descenso Internacional do Río Miño, in the town of Tui.
+The Festa da Tortilla de Laro, in Silleda; the wine festival Festa do Viño do Condado de Tea, in Salvaterra de Miño; the Festa do Mexillón e do Berberecho (Mussel and Cockel Festival), in Vilanova de Arousa; Festa da Ameixa do Carril (Clam Festival), in Vilagarcía de Arousa; Lamprea Seca (dry lamprey) in Arbo, Festa do Xamón (Spanish Cured Ham Festival) , in A Cañiza; Festa da Empanada de A Bandeira (a typical Galician pie, usually with a savoury filling), in Silleda; Festa da Anguila and da Caña do País (eel and a type of local liquour), in Valga, are the food festivals held in this month.
+Other events that take place at this time of the year are the pilgrimage of the Festas do Monte, in A Guarda; the Malla Tradicional in Lalín,the dances Danza de San Roque in O Hío (Cangas); a festival which pays tribute to one of the most distinguished Galician bagpipers, the Festa do Gaiteiro, in Soutelo de Montes, and the river rafting festival Descenso Internacional do Río Miño, in the town of Tui.

 September also brings important celebrations.
 Don't miss the medieval festival Feira Franca in Pontevedra; the beautiful traditional dances of Darbo, in Cangas; the colourful dances of the Danza das Espadas, during the festivities of San Miguel, in Marín; and the popular pilgrimage Romería da Virxe da Franqueira, in A Cañiza.